Let's face it. Televisions are ugly.

 There's a reason all of the drool-worthiest abodes featured in our Interiors & Home vertical constantly go without one.

-Unfortunately for design purists, TV is amazing and a prerequisite for most red-blooded human beings.
-But what if there was a television that looked beautiful, could hide in plain view, and didn't cost $15,000 because a Danish luxury brand used exotic (and probably unnecessary) materials?
-Enter- The Frame by Samsung.
+Unfortunately for design purists, TV is a prerequisite for most culture-obsessed human beings.
+But what if there was a television that looked beautiful, could hide in plain view and didn't cost $15,000 because a Danish luxury brand used exotic (and probably unnecessary) materials?
+Enter: The Frame by Samsung.

-Incredibly thin and dripping with minimalism, the TV displays a wide range of art and photographs when turned off, mimicking a large scale piece of art in your home.
+Incredibly thin and dripping with minimalism, the TV displays a wide range of art and photographs when turned off, mimicking a large scale piece of art.
 With a heavily curated library of artwork from 37 world-renowned artists and photographers, it's far more than the snoozefest your Apple TV plays when left in standby.
-Samsung is even launching a special "Art Store," where owners of The Frame can acquire digital showcases of additional art outside of what's included, which is a welcomed touch.
+Samsung is even launching a special "Art Store," where owners of The Frame can acquire limited edition digital pieces outside of what's included, which is a welcomed touch.

 When the 65-inch version debuted just a few months ago, it was priced at $2,799.
 Amazon, as they tend to do, lowered the price to $2,499 shortly after, and now thanks to Cyber Monday, it's marked down even more: just $1,997 to get this in your living room.
 If you're in the market for a quality, luxurious television, this is a stellar option with style to spare.